blokur/harego/README.md

 ## Description

-A `harego.Client` is a concurrent safe queue manager for RabbitMQ, and a high-level implementation on top of [amqp](github.com/rabbitmq/amqp091-go) library.
-The Client creates one or more workers for publishing/consuming messages.
-The default values are chosen to make the Client a durable queue working with the `default` exchange and `topic` kind.
-Client can be configure by passing provided `ConfigFunc` functions to NewClient() constructor.
+A `harego.Consumer`/`harego.Publisher` is a concurrent safe queue manager for RabbitMQ, and a high-level implementation on top of [amqp](github.com/rabbitmq/amqp091-go) library.
+A Consumer/Publisher creates one or more workers for publishing/consuming messages.
+The default values are chosen to make the Consumer/Publisher a durable queue working with the `default` exchange and `topic` kind.
+Consumer/Publisher can be configure by passing provided `ConfigFunc` functions to NewConsumer/NewPublisher constructors.

 The `Consume()` method will call the provided `HandlerFunc` with the next available message on the next available worker.
 The return value of the